budaG/aws-image-uploader/README.md

 In the React project directory under `src/main/frontend`, you can run:

-#### `npm -i react-script`
+#### `npm install`

-This will install the react-script package needed to run the React app script.
+This will install the react-script package along with other packages needed to run the React app script.

 ### `npm start`